johnston9/shot-caller-production/README.md

 ### Structure Plane

-The site is structured so the user can navigate in an intuitive way through the different features of the products, all pages keeping a uniformed consistency.<br>
+The site is structured so the user can navigate easily and in an intuitive way through the different features of the products, all pages keeping a uniformed consistency.<br>

 The user is taken on a journey into the site, all elements being discoverable as they proceed along.
-From finding out about the two products, the "All in one Production Platform" and the "Budgeting Software", available to creating an account.
-The site aims to, through its easy to navigate structure, build a relationship with the user.<br>
+From finding out about the two products, the "All in one Production Platform" and the "Budgeting Software" available, to creating an account.

 The information architecture is a tree structure allowing users to move through content quickly and simply becoming aware of the site’s inherent structure as they go.